kristianJagoda/Sit-On-Chair/readme.md

 * Hoverable elements
 * Calculator

-Sit on chair is a simple website project based on a PSD file.
+Sit on chair is a simple website project based on the PSD file.

 Preview -> [Sit-On-Chair.](https://kristianjagoda.github.io/Sit-On-Chair/)